mimicji/pong/Pong-v0/README.md

 ###Render###

-If you'd like to watch how it plays, you can modify Line 28 from *False* to 'True' in test.py:
+If you'd like to watch how it plays, you can modify Line 28 from *False* to *True* in test.py:
 <pre><code>...
 [27]	game = "Pong-v0"
 [28]	render = <del>False</del>True